owncloud/ocis/docs/apis/http/graph/spaces.md

 The ownCloud spaces concept draws a strict line between users which can work with the content of a space and others who have the permission to manage the space.
 A user which is able to manage quota and space metadata does not necessarily need to be able to access the content of a space.

 **Space Admin**\
 There is a global user role "Space Admin" which grants users some global permissions to manage space quota and some space metadata.
 This Role enables the user also to disable, restore and delete spaces.
+He cannot manage space members.

 **Space Manager**\
 The "Space Manager" is a user which is a regular member of a space because he has been invited.
 In addition to being part of a space the user can also manage the memberships of the space.